Achievable logoAchievable logo

 The federal Social Security system was created in the 1930s to serve as a base upon which the private sector was expected to build a more substantial program of personal savings and insurance protection.
 Social Security is an entitlement, which means that every working American who contributes can expect to receive some benefits out of it.

 Before a person will qualify for any Social Security benefits, he/she must be at least currently insured.
 To be currently insured, a person needs a minimum of 6 credits in the preceding 13 quarters.
 This means the person must have been working and paying OASDHI taxes for at least 6 of the last 13 calendar quarters.
-To be fully insured and thus eligible for disability and retirement benefits, a person must have forty credits.
+To be fully insured and thus eligible for disability and retirement benefits, a person must have forty credits (though disability requirements may vary by age; exam texts usually simplify this to 40 credits).
 A person can earn no more than four Social Security credits in a calendar year.

 Disability insurance provided through OASDHI is based on requirements that are much more stringent than those found in commercial disability income policies.
 To qualify for Social Security disability benefits, the insured worker’s disability must be expected to last at least 12 months or result in death and prevent him/her from engaging in any gainful activity or occupation.
 There is also a 5-month waiting period before benefits commence (payments begin in the sixth month following the onset of the disability).